Snowblaze/snowblaze.github.io/posts/getting-started.md

 }
 ```

 This was only the first step.
-We’ll skip the next step (drawing the scene) and to swap the front and back buffers, we’ll call *SDL_RenderPresent*.
+We’ll skip the next step (drawing the scene), and to swap the front and back buffers we’ll call *SDL_RenderPresent*.

 ```cpp
 void Game::GenerateOutput()